holyMolyTolli/qdrant-coding-task/README.md

-# Hybrid Search with ColBERT Reranking: A Performance Comparison
+# Hybrid Search with ColBERT Reranking

 This project implements and compares two methods for hybrid search with late-interaction (ColBERT) reranking in Qdrant.
 The goal is to evaluate the trade-offs between indexing speed and query speed.